 The panels are made in a factory to your own bespoke requirements and then slotted together on site.
 Some prefab specialists can even supply them with windows and doors, plasterboard lining and service channels already installed.

 This means that once the SIPs kit is delivered, the shell of your new home can be erected far quicker than with a traditional construction method.
 So, if you’ve made the choice to go down this route for your project, read on to find out how to make the most of this innovative system.

 SIPs are renowned for offering exceptional thermal performance, which can significantly exceed Building Regulations without the need for excessively thick walls.

-“They give you a very simple way to build to Passivhaus principles,” says Andy Clays, partner at SIPS@Clays.
-“You get a really well insulated property without making any extra effort, as there aren’t any gaps in the joins like you can sometimes find with other methods.”
+“They give you a very simple way to build to Passivhaus principles,” says Andy Porter, partner at [email protected] “You get a really well insulated property without making any extra effort, as there aren’t any gaps in the joins like you can sometimes find with other methods.”

 While you can opt to install the panels on just the walls or the roof, for the best energy efficiency, Malcolm and Andy both recommend using a complete package.

 “It depends on the desired performance that you’re trying to achieve,” says Malcolm, “but you’ll hit higher targets more easily with a full kit.”

 That’s because working with a single system and supplier means the structural design, supply and erection is all done under one roof – giving you confidence the planned performance will be achieved.

 It can also help with budgeting and project scheduling.
 “Because the panels are pre-insulated, once you’re on site and the house has been erected, the insulation is automatically done,” Malcolm continues.
 “With some other systems you have to go back and add in several extra layers.
 That takes a lot of time and labour and therefore can increase the subsequent costs.”